Corvimae/kaizo-ironmon-plus/README.md

 #### 3.04 - Banned Held Items
 Held items are allowed unless otherwise specified.

 * (a) Held items may not be used if they are given consistently by an NPC and thus not randomized, such as the Miracle Seed given by the girl in Petalburg Woods.
+If the consistent held item given by an NPC is a berry, it is allowed.
 * (b) All Mega Stones are banned.
 * (c) The held item Lucky Egg is banned.
 * (d) The held item Everstone is banned.